apeltzer/starter-academic/content/event/29-barcelona.md

 abstract_short = ""

 # Name of event and optional event URL.
-event = "Talk at ECCB2020 Workshop Barcelona (online due to COVID19)" event_url = ""
+event = "Talk at ELIXIR 2020 Workshop on FAIR Workflows (online due to COVID19)" event_url = ""

 # Location of event.